SAP-samples/cloud-extension-ecc-business-process/mission/scp-setup/README.md

    ![Booster](./images/booster-02.png)

 3. Select Components to get an overview of them.
-Press Start
+You can also view the cost estimate for running this scenario in a productive account.
+Choose **Start**

    ![Booster](./images/booster-03.png)